Forests For All Forever

 FSC and Climate Change

-FSC regards climate change as a very serious threat to global humanity.
-Climate change undermines the natural ecosystems on which we rely for our basic needs – food, health, and shelter – and many of the products that support our livelihoods and economies.
+FSC regards climate change as a very serious threat to humanity.
+Climate change undermines the natural ecosystems on which we rely for our basic needs – food, water, health, and shelter – and many of the products that support our livelihoods and economies.
 Today, climate change is damaging ecosystems at an unprecedented rate, but these same ecosystems are also our strongest allies in mitigating future climate change.

 With its certification scheme for forest management, its chain of custody control standard, and its outreach to consumers with its labels, FSC contributes to mitigating climate change by promoting sustainable forest management, and by promoting the recycling of wood and other forest-based materials.
 Our global framework for forest management standards gives special attention to protecting the function of forests as net removers of CO2 from the atmosphere.
 FSC has also started developing new tools for rewarding the preservation of valuable ecosystem services, including carbon storage, in responsibly managed forests.